 Google News: Google News is a computer-generated news site that aggregates headlines from news sources worldwide, groups similar stories together and displays them according to each reader's personalized interests.

 JSTOR: It includes archives of over one thousand leading academic journals across the humanities, social sciences, and sciences, as well as select monographs and other materials valuable for academic work.

 Nature Magazine: Nature is a weekly international journal publishing the finest peer-reviewed research in all fields of science and technology on the basis of its originality, importance, interdisciplinary interest, timeliness, accessibility, elegance and surprising conclusions.

 Newsbank: America's Historical Newspapers 1690-2000.

 Oxford Art Online: Oxford Art Online is the gateway to multiple trusted online art reference resources that serve students, scholars, curators, and collectors alike.

 Oxford English Dictionary: The Oxford English Dictionary (OED) is widely regarded as the accepted authority on the English language.

 Oxford Music Online: This gateway offers users the ability, for the first time ever, to access and cross-search multiple music reference resources in one location.
 Access to Grove Music Online, Companion to Music and Dictionary to Music is also available.

 Oxford Reference Online: Offers coverage of a broad range of subjects: everything from General Reference, Language and Quotations to Science and Medicine, and from Humanities and Social Science to Business and Professional.

-Project MUSE: Project MUSE is a leading provider of digital humanities and social science content for the scholarly community.
+Project MUSE: Project MUSE is a leading provider of digital humanities, social science, and science content from the academic community.